- There are several ways to prove that an at-fault driver was speeding at the time of a car accident in which you or a loved one were injured.

 As the old saying goes, “Speed kills.”
 And, as you already know, speeding can also be the cause of motor vehicle accident injuries ranging from minor to very serious.
-If you have been injured in an accident, how do you prove that speeding by the at-fault driver was the cause?
+If you have been injured in an accident, or a loved one was hit and killed, how do you prove that speeding by the at-fault driver was the cause?

 - Data can be downloaded from the onboard electronic systems found in most modern cars

 - Onboard video from commercial vehicles (many large trucks) can be used to prove speeding

 - GPS data from onboard electronics or communication systems

 How can you prove that another driver was speeding?

 Often, an at-fault driver will deny that he or she was speeding.
 Or, an insurance adjuster may try to blame you or your driver for failing to avoid an accident.
 In these, and other, situations you may want to prove that the at-fault driver was speeding at the time of the wreck.

 Data from onboard electronic devices: Certain data is being recorded by most modern cars at all times while the vehicle is in operation.
 This data may make it possible to prove that the other driver was speeding at the time of the collision.
 After a severe crash, it may be wise to ask the other driver and their insurance company or lawyer to preserve the data recorded by a vehicles electronic data recorder (EDR), or “black box.”
 Data that is frequently contained in the EDR includes speed prior to and at the time of impact, whether the driver hit the brakes, accelerator and brake pedal use, steering input and seat belt use.
 This can be valuable information used in proving your case.

 Note that as of 2019 some states have enacted laws prohibiting, with certain exceptions, the download of data from event data recorders without the permission of the vehicle owner.
 Downloading black box data is usually accomplished using special tools from the car’s diagnostic link detector (DLC).